Napxen/TUNER/README.md

 extract, and place the geth.exe file into your ETCMC_GETH folder, over-write the existing one.
 (this geth.exe is the UDP fix for core geth UPnP)

-stop your node, WAIT 5 SECONDS...
-CLOSE ALL WINDWS AND APPS.
+stop your node & CLOSE ALL Geth windows

 REBOOT THE COMPUTER